C'est la vie (Khaled song): Hashem Melech 2.0

 In 2016, Elbaz teamed with Hasidic rapper Nissim (full name Nissim Baruch Black, born Damian Jamohl Black and a convert from Islam to Christianity and eventually to Judaism) to create a rap-infused version of the song now titled "Hashem Melech 2.0" to distinguish it from the original Elbaz version.
 The rap by Nissim is primarily English language, and is said to dominate the song, wrapping around and throughout the elements of the original "1.0" song.

 Still a bilingual song, "Hashem Melech" now featured Hebrew and English lyrics instead.
 Elbaz' original French lyrics were dropped in favor of English in the new version, but his Hebrew lyrics were retained for the new version.
 Nissim's rap segments were all in English.
 The popularity of the second version far exceeded that of the first.

-Daniel Finkelman created a sophisticated, exuberant, multiracial dance video of the new version, set against the New York City skyline and streetscape.
+Daniel Finkelman created a dance video of the new version, set against the New York City skyline and streetscape.
 The New-York themed music video features Elbaz and Nissim dancing and delivering their religious message dancing joyously through the New York city streets and on skyscraper rooftops, amidst a changing New York skyline, encouraging listeners to believe in a better tomorrow.